reflectoring/reflectoring.github.io/_posts/2021-04-29-spring-webclient.md

 In Spring 5, Spring gained a reactive web framework: Spring WebFlux.
 This is designed to co-exist alongside the existing Spring Web MVC APIs, but to add support for non-blocking designs.
 Using WebFlux, you can build asynchronous web applications, using reactive streams and functional APIs to better support concurrency and scaling.

-As part of this, Spring 5 introduced the new WebClient API, replacing the existing RestTemplate client.
-Using WebClient you can make synchronous or asynchronous HTTP requests with a functional fluent API that can integrate directly into your existing Spring configuration and the WebFlux reactive framework.
+As part of this, Spring 5 introduced the new `WebClient` API, replacing the existing `RestTemplate` client.
+Using `WebClient` you can make synchronous or asynchronous HTTP requests with a functional fluent API that can integrate directly into your existing Spring configuration and the WebFlux reactive framework.

-In this article we'll look first at how you can start sending simple GET and POST requests to an API with WebClient right now, and then discuss how to take WebClient further for advanced use in substantial production applications.
+In this article we'll look first at how you can start sending simple GET and POST requests to an API with `WebClient` right now, and then discuss how to take `WebClient` further for advanced use in substantial production applications.

-## How to make a GET request with WebClient
+## How to Make a GET Request with `WebClient`

 Let's start simple, with a plain GET request to read some content from a server or API.

 To get started, you'll first need to add some dependencies to your project, if you don't have them already.
 If you're using Spring Boot you can use [spring-boot-starter-webflux](https://mvnrepository.com/artifact/org.springframework.boot/spring-boot-starter-webflux), or alternatively you can install [spring-webflux](https://mvnrepository.com/artifact/org.springframework/spring-webflux) and [reactor-netty](https://mvnrepository.com/artifact/io.projectreactor.netty/reactor-netty) directly.

-The Spring WebClient API must be used on top of an existing asynchronous HTTP client library.
-In most cases that will be Reactor Netty, but you can also use Jetty Reactive HttpClient or Apache HttpComponents, or integrate other by building a custom connector.
+The Spring `WebClient` API must be used on top of an existing asynchronous HTTP client library.
+In most cases that will be Reactor Netty, but you can also use Jetty Reactive HttpClient or Apache HttpComponents, or integrate others by building a custom connector.

-Once these are installed, you can send your first GET request in WebClient:
+Once these are installed, you can send your first GET request in `WebClient`:

 ```java
 WebClient client = WebClient.create();